official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 reported to have “agreed; as soon as he got an answer from Chirac on ‘measures’”.

-189 Telegram 223 FCO London to Paris and Washington, 17 October 2002, ‘Iraq: Foreign Secretary’s Conversation with French Foreign Minister, 17 October’.
+[^189]: Telegram 223 FCO London to Paris and Washington, 17 October 2002, ‘Iraq: Foreign Secretary’s

 306

-The Report of the Iraq Inquiry*  Warned Mr de Villepin not to make an issue of the “material breach” language in OP1.
+*  Warned Mr de Villepin not to make an issue of the “material breach” language in OP1.
 That was “a matter of historical fact and, with the new OP10, no longer permitted the one stage approach France had feared”.